 “Failing that then you can recycle foodstuffs in your food caddies which are collected from homes every week.”

-When it comes to real Christmas trees and larger items of cardboard packaging, these can be taken to Aberdeenshire’s recycling centres.
-But you should note that the council’s network of recycling centres will be closed from 3pm on Tuesday, December 24 until 9am on Friday, December 27 and from 3pm Tuesday, December 31 until 9am on Friday, January 3.
-For more information, see: http://bit.ly/AbshireHWRCs
+The council’s network of recycling centres will be closed from 3pm on December 24 until 9am on December 27 and from 3pm, December 31 until 9am on January 3.

-If crews are unable to collect bins on any of these days owing to adverse weather, they will empty your bin with any excess waste you have gathered, during the next scheduled collection for that bin.
+If crews are unable to collect bins owing to adverse weather, they will empty your bin during the next scheduled collection for that bin.